-- 1. Load forecast: SDG&E used updated temperature and humidity forecasts from SDG&E's weather forecasting service to re-run its PRT load forecasting model.
+1. Load forecast: SDG&E used updated temperature and humidity forecasts from SDG&E's weather forecasting service to re-run its PRT load forecasting model.
 In addition, pre-schedulers applied manual adjustments to the PRT result when warranted to offset known limitations to the model.
 For example, because PRT forecasts were based on historical data, PRT made adjustments to reflect sudden changes to the weather forecast such as the onset of a heat wave.
-The prescheduler also benchmarked the PRT forecast to that published by the CAISO for SDG&E's service area (when available) to identify and resolve significant deviations. - 2.
-Resource availabilities: SDG&E received updated and more accurate availability information for its resources on a day-ahead basis.
+The prescheduler also benchmarked the PRT forecast to that published by the CAISO for SDG&E's service area (when available) to identify and resolve significant deviations.

+- 2. Resource availabilities: SDG&E received updated and more accurate availability information for its resources on a day-ahead basis.
 These updates captured information that may not have been included in the 12-day model, such as ambient derates, forced derates, unit testing and outages.
 These updates were also submitted to the CAISO via OMS as required. - 3.
 Market prices: Spot natural gas and power trade actively in the day-ahead market.
 SDG&E used two different price forecasts as inputs into optimization models.
-One price forecast is developed internally, early before and during Day Ahead ("DA") trading, and the second was provided by an external entity after most of the DA trading subsided.
-For the first price forecast, SDG&E used a forecasting tool it developed using Microsoft Excel to forecast load and resource prices for the DA Market.
+One price forecast is developed internally, early before and during Day-Ahead ("DA") trading, and the second was provided by an external entity after most of the DA trading subsided.
+For the first price forecast, SDG&E used an internal forecasting tool using Microsoft Excel to forecast load and resource prices for the DA Market.
 This DA price forecast was generated by applying historical price spreads and hourly shapes to the SP15 prices traded in the DA market to create a 24-hour price forecast.
 The second forecast was normally received after 8:00AM which is normally after most of the DA trading volume is completed.
-Because of the receipt time, SDG&E's internally developed price forecast is used for early morning optimization runs, to provide a forecast CAISO generation awards.
-Beginning in 2018, SDG&E received nodal DA LMP price forecasts from an outside entity called Genscape, Inc. Genscape, Inc. is an independent, energy industry provider of "market intelligence" which includes nodal DA LMP forecasts associated with SDG&E's generation portfolio of resources.
-It is important to note than SDG&E did not receive Genscape price forecasts for January 1-2 and December 27-31 due to the company's holiday break.
-For these days, SDG&E used price forecast generated from its own forecasted tool.
-SDG&E has provided a record of price forecast accuracy with respect to forecasted LMP (SP15 Trading Hub and SDG&E's DLAP) for 2018 and a comparison of forecast accuracy from the previous year in Attachment A -2018 Summary Load Data and LMP price forecasts.xls).
+Because of the receipt time, SDG&E's internally developed price forecast is used for early morning optimization runs, to provide an initial forecast CAISO generation awards.
+In 2018, SDG&E began receiving nodal DA LMP price forecasts from an outside entity called Genscape, Inc. Genscape, Inc. is an independent, energy industry provider of "market intelligence" which includes nodal DA LMP forecasts and possible transmission congestion risks associated with SDG&E's generation portfolio of resources.
+Genscape produces price forecasts daily.
+Weekend and holiday forecasts are provided the last day before that weekend or holiday period.
+SDG&E has provided a record of price forecast accuracy with respect to forecasted LMP (SP15 Trading Hub and SDG&E's DLAP) for 2019 and a comparison of forecast accuracy from the previous year in Attachment A - 2019 Summary Load Data and LMP price forecasts.xls).
 Both editions of forecasted LMPs are entered into PCI to reflect updated market conditions to run the optimization model.

 After updating the GenTrader model with these inputs, SDG&E then re-optimized the mix of market transactions and resource dispatches.
 As with the 12-day plan, GenTrader produced a plan for unit commitments, dispatch levels and economic purchases and sales.
-These results helped inform gas and power trading requirements and the potential for self-scheduling of dispatchable resources.
+These results helped inform gas and power trading requirements and analyze the potential for selfscheduling of dispatchable resources.